 If this area is available, passengers with other needs, such as caregivers travelling with a collapsible stroller, pregnant women and passengers travelling with a collapsible bundle buggy, may use this space provided they vacate the space for those passengers identified above.

-New for 2015.
-Five new Kingston Transit buses are each equipped with two forward-facing Q'Pod wheelchair securement stations.
-This is a three-point securement system with a stablilzer bar offering a fourth point of contact.
+Five Kingston Transit buses are each equipped with two forward-facing Q'Pod wheelchair securement stations.
+This is a three-point securement system with a stabilizer bar offering a fourth point of contact.
 It also has shoulder and lap belts.
 These stations can accommodate a mobility device up to 32 inches (81 cm) wide.

 For the safety of our passengers – and in accordance with the Highway Traffic Act and Kingston Transit policy – all wheelchairs and scooters must be secured by the bus operator using the securement system and the operator must be able to hook the system to a solid section of the frame of the mobility aid.